 44. Reach out to influencers.

 Network with influencers.
 Influencers can introduce you to much larger audiences.
 Make a genuine effort to get to know them before you ask them a favor.
 Read their blogs.
 Comment on their posts.
 Interact with them on social networks.
 Once they get to know you, you can reach out to them for input or cross-promotion ideas.

 45. Make videos.

 Video is one of the most popular content online.
-When you publish video you will immediately grow your audience.
+When you publish a video, you will immediately grow your audience.
 Not sure what kind of videos to make for your business?